tomas-ribeiro-pinto/story_time/README.md

 ## Callbacks for pausing and unpausing stories
 The package also supports adding callbacks for pausing and unpausing a story to the StoryPageView widget.
 See the example project for more details.

+## Callbacks for moving to a different page
+The package also supports adding callbacks for going a page backwards and for going a page forwards to the StoryPageView widget.
+See the example project for more details.

 ## Tips